 The Gray Zone is an excellent opportunity to participate in the discourse around some of the most challenging cases in the field.
 Our experts who provide opinions on these cases are an invaluable part of the Gray Zone.

-We hope to expand our pool of experts and identify those in the field with an enthusiasm for addressing these difficult or unusual cases.
+We hope to expand our pool of experts and identify those with an enthusiasm for addressing these difficult or unusual cases.
+Oncologists of all disciplines and physicists who engage in the care of oncology patients are potential candidates.
 If you submit your information through the form linked below, you will be placed on a list for early consideration when soliciting expert opinions.
 In order to be invited, experts must already have an author account with the Red Journal Submission Site.

 Filling out this form does not guarantee that you will be invited to respond to a case, but it does increase the likelihood of being asked.